v4rn1ka/pwn.college.varnika./Practicing Piping.md/Redirecting Errors.md

 # Redirecting Errors
-This challenge asks me to redirect the out of /challenge/run to myflag and its errors to instructions.
+This challenge asks me to redirect the output of /challenge/run to myflag and its errors to instructions.

 ## My solve
 **Flag:** `pwn.college{glSOryI_aBknkummmhm2BF54ao7.QX0YTN0wiN2AzNzEzW}`